GregoryIwanek/AltiMeter/README.md

-# AltiMeter *Iw*
+# AltiMeter
-AndroidStudio app for measuring height above ground.
+*Android app for recording device's elevation and location*